LET CHRIST LIVE IN YOU

 15 and He died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again.
 (NKJV).

 The revelation of Christ’s love and sacrifice for your sins will deliver you from living a self-conscious, self-centred life and self-dependent life.

 Beloved, it is as you increase in personal revelation knowledge of Christ’s love and sacrifice for you that you will become a living sacrifice or vessel unreservedly yielded to Christ, letting Christ live in you and manifest His life through you.

 This is the major key to living a victorious, triumphant and fulfilled life in this present evil world.

 Go for it!

 Prayer: My Dear Lord Jesus Christ, thank You for loving me and offering Yourself as a sacrifice for my sins.
-Dear Holy Spirit, teach and help me daily to respond rightly to the love of Christ by letting the Lord Jesus Christ live in me, manifest and work through me, in Jesus’ name.
-Amen.
+My Dear Holy Spirit, teach and help me daily to respond rightly to the love of Christ by letting the Lord Jesus Christ live in me, manifest and work through me, in Jesus’ name.